 So, if you have NEVER tried mixed media before, here are some starter supplies you will NEED:

 Gesso is used as a “base” or “primer” and also used in between layers in almost every mixed media project.
-If you are just starting out, you can get away with using white acrylic and/or black acrylic paint, but the paint MUST be matte (not glossy).
+If you are just starting out, you can get away with using inexpensive white acrylic and/or black acrylic paint, but the paint MUST be matte (not glossy).

 I am not super picky about which brand I use when it comes to gesso for my own projects.
 I am more picky about how heavy the gesso is, because sometimes I just need a quick base coat (lightweight gesso), and sometimes I’m trying to cover an entire canvas of metal embellishments (heavy gesso).
 So for me, it depends.

-On this mixed media jar art project, you can see the coat of gesso I applied as a base.
+On this mixed media jar art project, you can see the coat of lightweight gesso I applied as a base.

 But, on this mixed media beer bottle art project, you can see the coat of heavy gesso I also apply on top of all my metal embellishments.
 This creates a consistent color base and then I add the colors I want later.